 Michaelis Menton with negative growth - height only

 This behavior uses a modified Michaelis-Menton function to do height growth.
+You can optionally add autocorrelation and a degree of stochasticity to the growth.

 The amount of height growth is calculated as: